liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/08-optional-imports.markdown

+---
+header-id: declaring-optional-import-package-requirements
+---

-# Declaring Optional Import Package Requirements [](id=declaring-optional-import-package-requirements)
+# Declaring Optional Import Package Requirements

 When developing @product@ modules, you can declare *optional* dependencies.
 An optional dependency is one your module can use if it's available, but can still function without it.

-+$$$

-**Important:** Try to avoid optional dependencies.
-The best module designs rely on normal dependencies.
-If an optional dependency seems desirable, your module may be trying to provide distinct types of functionality.
-In such a situation, it's best to split it into multiple modules that provide smaller, more focused functionality.
+| **Important:** Try to avoid optional dependencies.
+The best module designs
+| rely on normal dependencies.
+If an optional dependency seems desirable, your
+| module may be trying to provide distinct types of functionality.
+In such a

-$$$
+| situation, it's best to split it into multiple modules that provide smaller,
+| more focused functionality.

 If you decide that your module requires an optional dependency, follow these steps to add it: